 What Sets UM-Flint's Physician Assistant Program Apart?

 The Master of Science, Physician Assistant (PA) Program at the University of Michigan-Flint will provide exceptional classroom, laboratory, and clinical training so that graduates of the program will be highly prepared to pass the Physician Assistant National Certifying Exam (PANCE) and apply for licensure in any of the 50 states, District of Columbia, and U.S. Territories.
-Our first cohort class of 40-50 students will be admitted for a June 2020 start-date.
-Application deadlines will be available soon.
-Please fill out an inquiry form to stay updated.
+Our first cohort class of 40 students have been admitted for a January 2021 start-date.

 The University of Michigan has a storied history of outstanding health care degrees.
 From Michigan Medicine in Ann Arbor to the Doctor of Physical Therapy in Flint, our programs are among the nation’s best in preparing successful physicians, nurses, physical therapists, and other medical leaders.
 The PA program on the Flint campus looks to continue that reputation by employing leading faculty, utilizing state-of-the-art laboratory space, and offering high-quality clinical experiences.

 Students in this program will look forward to delving into many different types of clinical opportunities.
 Rotations will take place throughout Michigan Medicine, UM health affiliates, Genesee County hospital systems, and Hamilton Community Health Center among others with options for specialty clinical rotations.
 Our curriculum is strengthened by collaborations within and across UM partnerships such as the School of Dentistry and PTHeart, our pro-bono health education and physical therapy clinic.

 In addition to the job growth taking place, the physician assistant profession is currently ranked #2 in Best Health Care Jobs by U.S. News & World Report and a Top 10 Best Master's Degree by Forbes.